lcshjMEzOXAfzNFzdutNOmJspSkXRLRmgpxrcC1/ECH0.SYS/README.md

 This project is licensed under the Apache License 2.0 — see the `LICENSE` file for details.

-You are free to:

-* Use the code for personal or commercial projects
-* Modify and distribute
-* Include in larger works

-**Condition:** Include the original copyright notice and disclaimer.

 ---

 ## 👤 Author